milenakapralova/socraticmodels/blogpost.md

 # Results

 We present both quantitative and qualitative reults.
+Qualitative results show the vast improvement of the model compared to baseline (Figure 1), and the quantitative results confirm this observation (Table 1).

+[Figure 1: Demo | Pictue of the astronaut with beer and the generated captions scored as most likely.]

+[Table 1]: Rule-based metrics to compare the baseline and improved models to the SoTA in image captioning and the original paper [1], and the embedding-based, and learning-based metrics to compare the baseline and improved models to each other.